blog

 5. Lifelong learning is a mandatory career advancement requirement.

 If we reflect on our own career progression, there are decisions we make after 20 years of experience that are drastically different than what we would have made in our first year out of college.
 To amass that experience and level of critical thinking, we’ve likely pursued formal education or courseware, attended conferences, volunteered on committees, leveraged peers and mentors, etc. Did your own manager force all of these activities upon you or did you seek these out?
 If the opportunity was presented to you, were you more likely to participate?
 My guess is that most have an intrinsic desire to seek some level of learning and certainly are more likely to participate if opportunities are presented.
-There will always be a need for mandatory, regulatory or focused training, but I also believe it’s just as critical to offer opportunities for self-development.
+There will always be a need for mandatory, regulatory or focused training through a learning management system, but I also believe it’s just as critical to offer opportunities for self-development.

 Contact HealthStream to speak to a solutions expert learn more about our courses related to Nursing Training.